davidfoerster/KaleidOK-examples/Kaleidoscope/README.md

    Uses the specified file (if any) as audio input in a continuous loop instead of a microphone line; the sample rate is always that of the audio file.

+ * `kaleidok.examples.kaleidoscope.images.intial` –
+   A space-separated list of URLs to use as initial images.
+Relative URLs are rooted in the `images` sub-directory of the applet path (inside `resources` in the development environment).
+Kaleidoscope displays 5 different images initially.

 [configuration]: #configuration